Elderly Mental Health

 Home care is for older adults who want to lead an independent lifestyle but need assistance with their personal needs.
 Seniors may feel more relaxed at home.
 Supported living facilities are homes that are also suitable for elderly patients who want to preserve some level of independence and need assistance with their day to day living.

-are tailored to offer a safe and supporting environment for senior people with Dementia and Alzheimer’s and other severe memory challenges.
+Memory care programs are tailored to offer a safe and supporting environment for senior people with Dementia and Alzheimer’s and other severe memory challenges.

-, seniors are always under the supervision of a doctor and 24/7 nursing care support.
+With skilled nursing, seniors are always under the supervision of a doctor and 24/7 nursing care support.
 The nurses encourage long term independence and promote healthy activities in a caring and supervised setting.
 Skilled nurses work closely with family members to meet their specific needs and goals of their patients.